AnanyaPM/VIATAMIN/README.md

 5. Evaluate real-time dosing decisions (stop, reduce or increase) during MT based on MT dosing guidelines [2]

-*Please refer to in-app reference manual for detailed instructions and explanations*
+*Please refer to reference manual in "Futher Explanation" tab on the app homepage for detailed instructions and explanations*

 # Authorship
 Ananya Mahadevan, Dr. Tushar Mungle and Dr. Shekhar Krishnan.